 Fixed-price contract?
 Go here instead.

-Upwork Hourly Protection allows you to dispute a freelancer’s hours if you feel the freelancer has billed you for more time than they worked on your project.
-A dispute is a formal disagreement on an hourly contract about the current invoice from your freelancer.
+Upwork Hourly Protection allows you to dispute an agency or freelancer’s hours if you feel that you have been billed for more time than they worked on your project.
+A dispute is a formal disagreement on an hourly contract about your current invoice.

 Contacting our customer support team or requesting a refund does not qualify as filing a dispute; you must use the following steps to officially file a dispute.